drblaui/Dynamic-Name-System/overview.md

 - `dnssy.py`
 	- A skeleton for all 7 DNS Servers.
 It provides basic functionality, like loading in it's zones, receiving requests and answering accordingly.
 All Servers will create a Log and Dumpfile which will be saved in a logfiles and dumps folder respectively.
 Logfiles will give short little information about what is going on right now.
 So they only contain important information.
 However dumpfiles will contain the full received/sent message.
-	> Tip: Create your own DNS Server by adding a zone file and another line to `run.py`!
+	> Tip: Create your own DNS Server by adding a zone file, an entry in `messages.json` and another line to `run.py`!
 - `resolve.py`
 	- The recursive resolver.
 It receives a message from our stub and gives an answer by either checking it's cache or by iterating over the nameservers until it either get's a fulfilling answer or an error
 	> Tip: The resolver also generates a log and dumpfile similar to the DNS Servers.
 You can find the logfile after running `run.py` under `logs/resolver.log` and the dumpfile after the resolver received it's first request under `dumps/resolver.dump`